beheerderdag/experiment/DMP_Feature_Tool_Matrix.md

 a product review or feature comparison.
 We are trying to highligh the various components and strengths of each tool.
 Each use case and research data management need are unique and requires various customizations.

-We also have the following data Management platform features in mind/
+We also have the following data Management platform features in mind:

 * One entry point to many storage services and data services
 * Usable interface to compute services, policies defining and tracking data transitions